Rettendon murders

-The Rettendon murders (also known as the Range Rover murders or the Essex Boys murders) occurred on 6 December 1995 in the village of Rettendon in Essex, England, when three drug dealers were shot dead inside a Range Rover on a farm track.
-The murders were the subject of a major police investigation and various special operations, including Operation Century.
-The murders have also been the subject of books and feature films.
+The Rettendon murders (also known as the Range Rover murders or the Essex Boys murders) were the killings of Anthony “Tony” Tucker, aged 38, Patrick “Pat” Tate, aged 37, and Craig Rolfe, aged 26, on 6 December 1995 near the village of Rettendon in Essex, England.
+The three men were shot at point-blank range while seated inside a metallic-blue Range Rover parked on Workhouse Lane, a secluded farm track on the outskirts of the village.